 Pastoral Care Ministries: The Reverend Christie Olsen

-Pastoral Care Coordinators and RC Liaisons: Vicki Wright and Judi Frame
+Pastoral Care Coordinators and RC Liaisons: Vicki Wright, Judi Frame, & The Rev. Tracey Kelly

 The pastoral care provided by St. James clergy and lay members expresses God’s love through support and care provided to our faith community.
 This love is offered through taking Eucharist to the homebound and hospitalized, delivering a meal to parishioners healing from injury or sickness, praying daily for specific individuals who need healing, providing companionship where needed, supporting neighborhood groups of parishioners, and offering grief work in groups when appropriate.
 These ministries need the prayers of the parish for support, direction, and expansion.